Alexander Homan

 “If any of ye be sailors or know how anyways, man the jib!
 Hoist the sails!
 Away!
 Away!”

-As the ship begins to push out, another swell of ocean pushes in, completely sinking Palma Flora, the ruins of the town’s various building jutting out from the waters.
-Some of spires of the remains of the buildings push over and crumble into the sea.
+As the ship begins to push out, another swell of ocean pushes in, completely sinking Palma Flora, the ruins of the town’s various buildings jutting out from the waters.
+Some spires of the remains of the buildings push over and crumble into the sea.
 Lis looks over the edge of the ship and sees the statue of Kord topple over into the engulfing waves.
 Just beyond the fallen statue, a mostly-intact house on the northwestern end of the island town stands above the water.
 On top of it Lis makes out the form of Zeth- standing upright, he looks to be clutching a makeshift sack but appears frightened.
 Sharks and sahuagin swim in circles around the building, waiting for the house to collapse and bring their Zeth to them so as to devour him.
 “Rhime!
 It’s Zeth!
 He’s on the roof over there!”
 He points to Zeth and the roof encircled by the sea creatures as Rhime looks in that direction.
 “Oh no…” She says.

 Suddenly from behind them a tan-skinned human emerges from the cabin below and begins to shout.
 “Captain!
 We’ve got company astern!”